terranvigil/dynamic-crf/README.md

 * Run a test encode given a source and encoding settings:<br />
 `dynamic-crf -i source.mp4 -a encode -h 720 -mb 6000 -bs 24000`

+* Calculate the VMAF score of an encode:<br />
+`dynamic-crf -i source.mp4 -o optimized.mp4 -a score`

 ### TODO

 1. Need to train VMAF model for Anime, requires manual objective ranking